ritheesh4/learn-react/my-app/README.md

 - Functional components do not have state and life cycle methods.
 - Unlike class components, functional components get props and they return some html

+- How does react update the dom.
+  - React has a virtual dom.
+It is exactly a copy of the actual dom.
+Once a change occured, it again create a virtual dom and compares with the previous virtual dom and it gets understand which item or element is changed.
+Them it will update that particular change on the actual dom.
+That is why react is so fast to update.